in 99 words

 It depends on how much slack you have left in the iteration.
 Early in the iteration, when there's still a lot of slack, I might spend as much as four pair-hours on a defect.
 Later, when there's less slack, I might only spend ten minutes on it.

 Bugs are usually harder to find than to fix, so enlist the help of the testers.
-The fix often takes mere minutes once you've isolated it.
+The fix often takes mere minutes once you've isolated the problem.

 If our guideline is to fix bugs as soon as we find them, won't we have the unconscious temptation to overlook bugs?